TheBraveByte/track-space/readme.md

 # Track-space

+### Introduction

-Track-space is a project management monolithic web application which serve as a workspace for professionals ranging from technical to non-technical field such as software developers,data analyst,writers as well as set their future schedule plans and a secured interactive space to communicate with others.
+Track-space is a monolithic web application that provides a workspace for professionals from different fields.
+It includes features for collaboration, communication, and task management, enabling teams to stay organized and on track with their projects.

-### Steps to start Track-space application

-    i.
-Make sure you have the Go Complier 1.18.3+ installed on your machine

-    ii.
-Go to the terminal make sure you are in the right directory of the application.
+### Prerequisites
+Before running the Track-space application, ensure that your machine has Go Compiler version 1.18.3 or higher installed.
+This ensures that the application runs smoothly without any errors.

+### Installation
+* To Clone the Track-space repository from GitHub onto your local machine.
+* Open a terminal and navigate to the directory where the application is stored.
-    iii.
-Type go mod tidy and press Enter to update all the third party packages and libraries (Be connected to the internet)
+* Run the command go mod tidy in the terminal to update all the third-party packages and libraries required to run the application.
+Make sure that you are connected to the internet.

-    iv.
-Type go mod tidy and press Enter to sync all the dependencies
+* Run the command go mod tidy again in the terminal to synchronize all the dependencies.

-    v.
-Type mailhog in the terminal and press enter to start the local mail server in the terminal to avoid future error which running the application.

-    vi.
-Type ./run.sh and press Enter to build and run the application at the same time on you machine(PC)
+* Google mail server is integrated using goroutines
+* Run the script run.sh in the terminal by typing ./run.sh.
+This script builds and runs the application simultaneously on your machine (PC).

-    vii.
-Lastly, go to you favourite web browser and search for localhost:8080 then press Enter.
-You have successfully start the application on a local server on your machine.
-Goodluck & Enjoy.
+* Open your favorite web browser and visit the URL http://localhost:8080 to access the Track-space application on a local server.

+### Conclusion

+By following the above steps, you should be able to successfully run Track-space on your local machine.
+The application offers a wide range of features for professionals, such as collaboration, communication, and task management, that can help streamline and optimize project workflows.
+Check out the application and see how it can benefit your team!

+### Notice

+To prevent future errors when running the application, it's necessary to set up a local mail server.
+If you're using Google mail server, you don't need to use mailhog.
+Instead, you should configure the application to use your Google mail server settings